kabatyy/credit-card-customer-market-segmentation/README.md

 # Customer-Marketing-segmentation-with-Machine-Learning
-Use unsupervised machine learning tools to segment credit card customers

 In this project, the objective is to segment a portfolio of credit card users according to usage characteristics.
 Customer segmentation is then used by marketing department to tailor products and services specific to these customer segments.
 # Dataset